West Virginia: Major cities

+There are 232 incorporated municipalities in West Virginia.
+Charleston is the state's capital and most populous city; the Charleston metropolitan area has approximately 200,000 residents.
+The Huntington–Ashland metropolitan area is anchored by Huntington, the state's second-most populous city.
+Other metro areas in the state include Morgantown, Wheeling, Weirton, Beckley, and Parkersburg–Vienna.
+Other metropolitan areas that contain cities in West Virginia, but are primarily in other states include Cumberland, Maryland; Hagerstown, Maryland; Washington, D.C.; and Winchester, Virginia.
+Another six cities function as the centers of micropolitan statistical areas, which are predominantly more rural: Bluefield, Clarksburg, Elkins, Fairmont, Logan, and Point Pleasant.

-Originally, the state capital was Wheeling, from 1863 to 1870.
+Originally, the state capital was located in Wheeling, from 1863 to 1870.
 It was then moved to Charleston, a more central city, from 1870 to 1875, when it returned to Wheeling.
 In 1885, the capitol burned down and it was moved back to Charleston that year, where a vote was held to determine the permanent capital between Charleston, Clarksburg, and Martinsburg.
 Charleston was selected, and it has remained the capital since.

-There are 232 incorporated municipalities in West Virginia.